amarjeetk123/amarjeet123/README.md

 - 👨‍💻 All of my projects are available at [https://amarjeet-kumar-portfolio.netlify.app/](https://amarjeet-kumar-portfolio.netlify.app/)

-- 📝 I regularly write articles on [https://amarjeet123.hashnode.dev/](https://amarjeet123.hashnode.dev/)
+- 📝 I regularly write articles on [my aricals](https://amarjeet123.hashnode.dev/)

 - 📄 My resume [shorturl.at/ajtuC](shorturl.at/nHQ57)